 Urban Agriculture and the radical imagination of the possible As I explored in an earlier blog post, the lawn remains a powerful symbol of class domination, racism, and colonialism.
-Understanding the socioeconomic role of the lawn means that solutions to the problems it causes cannot be found in private backyards.
-As a classed and moralized … Continue reading Urban Agriculture and the radical imagination of the possible
+Understanding … Continue reading Urban Agriculture and the radical imagination of the possible

 You can read the entire paper I wrote for the Bring Food Home conference here.
-It will be the basis of a participatory workshop this weekend and may form the basis of further research.
-The image for this post is from the Milky Way Garden in Parkdale, Toronto.
+It will be the basis of a participatory workshop this weekend and may form the basis … Continue reading Engaging Diverse Communities Through Community Gardening

 Some important strategies for making community gardens accessible, welcoming, and empowering for everybody.
 My paper on this topic will be part of a workshop this weekend at Bring Food Home.

 Fifty-one years ago today, the Black Panther Party was created in Oakland, California.
-A revolutionary black nationalist party, the Black Panthers made crucial connections between white supremacy and capitalism in the United States.
-They are largely known for their struggles over the rights of black people to carry guns in California state without police repression. … Continue reading The Black Panthers and Food Security
+A revolutionary black nationalist party, the Black Panthers made crucial connections between white supremacy and capitalism in … Continue reading The Black Panthers and Food Security